tapio/weep/Readme.md

 * Light system is poor, should implement Forward+
 * Tonemapping needs adaptive exposure
 * Animation and sound systems are very basic
-* Gameplay modules barely work on Windows and hotloading fails in some situations
+* Gameplay module hotloading only really works on Linux with Clang
 * Entity/component destroying works poorly as it's currently implemented
-* Windows support is fragile as I mainly develop this on a Linux box
+* Can't save any changes made with dev tools (missing serialization, need to edit json by hand)

 ## Dependencies

 You need CMake and C++11 capable compiler.
 Currently Clang works best as GCC breaks live reload of non-trivial code plugins.
-Visual Studio 2019 works too, but also has issues with plugin stuff.
+Visual Studio 2019 works too, but also has issues with plugin hotload stuff.

 A number of third-party libraries are included in the repository and built as a part of the build process (see "third-party" subfolder).
 In addition, you need SDL 2.0.2+ and OpenGL drivers installed.
 However, for Visual Studio x64 on Windows, SDL2 binaries and headers are provided in the repository.